Skip to content

 • Vatnshellir Cave

-Vatnshellir is an 8000-year-old lava cave you can enter on the Snæfellsnes peninsula.
-You can only get into it with a guide, between 10 a.m. and 6 p.m.
-To get into it, you descend a spiral staircase, deep 35 metres into the ground.
+Vatnshellir is an 8000-year-old lava cave on the Snæfellsnes peninsula.
+You can only enter it with a guide between 10 a.m. and 6 p.m.
+To get into it, you descend a spiral staircase 35 metres into the ground.
 Then, you will go behind the flow of the ancient lava for approximately 200 metres and enjoy the colourful lava.

 The cave has only been available to the public since 2011.

-It is not a challenging walk, though the surface is a little rough and sometimes sharp.
-So, it is recommended to put on good hiking shoes and warm clothing.
+It is not a challenging walk, though the surface is rough and sometimes sharp.
+So, putting on good hiking shoes and warm clothing is recommended.
 A helmet and a torch are provided for the tour, lasting around 45 minutes.

 • Olafsvik Town & Grundarfjordur Village